moshez/surface_saver/README.rst

 Documentation
 -------------

-For more detailed information and advanced usage, please refer to the full documentation in the ``docs`` directory.
+For more detailed information and advanced usage, please refer to the full documentation on `Read the Docs <https://surface-saver.readthedocs.io/>`_.

 Contributing
 ------------